imkzh/WechatScreenshotHelper/README.md

     * added support for changing text size.
 * Added support for undo and redo while editing
 * Code cleanups.
+* Updated the instruction messages for cases when backend is not running correctly.

 ### Bugfixies:
 * Backend now starts with system correctly.